 Can You Freeze Lemon Ricotta Cookies?

 I had full intentions to test out whether these ricotta cookies would freeze well because I’m all for baking ahead during the holidays.

 However, they lasted 1 full day in my freezer because greedy hands quickly devoured the cookies!
 They’re that delicious!

-But don’t take my word for it!
-Bake them yourselves and tag @marisasitaliankitchen on Instagram so I can see your creation!
+Bake them today and tag @marisasitaliankitchen on Instagram so I can see your creation!

 Lemon Ricotta Cookies

 - 1 teaspoon pure vanilla extract

 - 1/2 teaspoon salt I used fine sea salt

 - 1 teaspoon baking powder